CalebThePerson/Time-Converter/README.md

 Plug in Phone, Select it in simulator path, and then run

 Or Run it via any simulator of your choice.

+Sorry if this seems kinda vauge, but if you use swift you know it's just this simple